rl-zhou/rl-zhou.github.io/_posts/2023-12-15-A Validation on the Association of Negative Response to Breast Cancer Therapy with Amplification of TAP2A.md

 title: "A Validation on the Association of Negative Response to Breast Cancer Therapy with Amplification of TAP2A"
 mathjax: true
 layout: post
-output: html_document
+output: rmarkdown::github_document
 categories: project
 ---
 * collaborated with: Weiqiao Shen.
 Weiqiao contributed to the first half, and my (Ruilin's) work begins from the model fitting section)

 # Introduction
-A surrogate endpoint is a clinical trial endpoint used as a substitute for a direct measure of how a patient feels, functions, or survives when the clinical outcomes might take too much time to study or in cases where the clinical benefit of improving the surrogate endpoint is well understood.[2]
+A surrogate endpoint is a clinical trial endpoint used as a substitute for a direct measure of how a patient feels, functions, or survives when the clinical outcomes might take too much time to study or in cases where the clinical benefit of improving the surrogate endpoint is well understood[2].
 Validated surrogate endpoints likely provide patients with serious diseases more rapid access to promising therapies.
 In this project, rather than finding a new one, we decided to validate a previously proved surrogate for breast cancer.

 In 2011, a paper by Desmedt, Christine et al. was published, validating biomarkers predictive of response/resistance to anthracyclines in breast cancer.
 In that paper, the authors claimed that TOP2A (topoisomerase IIα) amplification was significantly associated with pathological complete response (P ≤ 0.001)[1].
 With curiosity, we decided to re-validate this observation on the dataset which the authors published on NCBI (National Center for Biotechnology Information) to answer the question whether TOP2A is truly a predictive biomarker of for breast cancer therapy response.